zdravkov/kendo-docs/api/framework/datasource.md

 ### group `Array|Object`

 The grouping configuration of the data source.
-If set the data items will be grouped when the data source populates with data.
+If set the data items will be grouped when the data source is populated.
 By default grouping is not applied.

 > The data source groups the data items client-side unless the [serverGrouping](#configuration-serverGrouping) option is set to `true`.